 Phosphorus is an essential element for life.
 Usually it is bound with oxygen and other minerals to form phosphates.
 It is also found in animal bones (calcium phosphate).

-High levels of phosphate in ponds are the major driver of green water and blanketweed algae problems, and can also cause duckweed to spread faster.
+High levels of phosphate in ponds are a major cause of green water and blanketweed problems, and can also cause nuisance levels of duckweed.